 Our organization makes public all donors who give a total of $1,000 or more per year.
 We accept anonymous donations only when sufficient safeguards have been put into place to ensure that the expenditure of that donation is made independently by our editorial staff and in compliance with standards established by the Institute for Nonprofit News.

-Acknowledgement: The Trace established this policy in accordance with standards developed by the Institute for Nonprofit News, while finding further guidance in the editorial independence policies and guidelines of Inside Climate News, and The Hechinger Report, and the Society of Professional Journalists.
+Acknowledgement: The Trace established this policy in accordance with standards developed by the Institute for Nonprofit News, while finding further guidance in the editorial independence policies and guidelines of Inside Climate News, The Hechinger Report, and the Society of Professional Journalists.